dappnode/DAppNodeDocs/docs/user/product-manual/system.md

     <img src="../../../../img/system_view_peers.png"/>
 </p>

-On this view, we can do two things:
+On this view, you can do two things:

-- **Share IPFS peer:** obtain a link of our IPFS, so we can share it with people to stay connected.
+- **Share IPFS peer:** obtain a link of your Dappnode's IPFS, so you can share it with others to help them get or stay connected.
+For example if you can find an update to a package that they can't, if you share your IPFS Peer link with them when they click it they will automatically add you as a peer and be able to access the content they couldn't before.
 - **Add IPFS Peer**: here you can paste the link of another user to stay connected.

 ## Security

-It shows some security checks of your DAppNode.
+This view shows some security checks of your Dappnode.

 <p align="center">
     <img src="../../../../img/system_view_security.png"/>